The Ultimate 2 Days in Seville Itinerary By An Andalusian

 Wandering around the Alcazar is a magical experience.
 You can contemplate the beautiful Mudejar architecture that is combined with Romanesque, Gothic and Renaissance elements.

 The most popular spot inside Alcazar is Patio de las Doncellas, an impressive courtyard with a long pool surrounded by marbled columns and stunning Moorish details.
-If you’ve visited Granada, it’ll remind you a little bit of Alhambra.
+If you’ve visited Granada, it’ll remind you a little bit of the Alhambra.

-Whilst this courtyard is one of the highlights of Alcazar of Seville, don’t miss out on the opportunity to explore the lush green gardens.
+Whilst this courtyard is one of the highlights of the Alcazar of Seville, don’t miss out on the opportunity to explore the lush green gardens.
 Here you’ll also find other beautiful monuments and buildings.

 Overall, visiting the Alcazar is a unique experience to add to your Spain bucket list.